ckanchanda/surfs_up/README.md

 ## Results
 * The average temperature in June is almost 4 degrees higher than the average temperature in December
-* The max temperature is 85 degrees in June while the max temp is 83 degrees in December.
+* The max temperature is 2 degrees higher in June while the minimum temperature is 8 degrees cooler in December. in December.
 * The standard deviation is .49 higher in December.